YesmynameisPerry/fileSorter/readme.md

         └ document.pdf
 ```

-It does this based on either the exif `photo taken` date or the `created date` metadata read from the files.
+It does this based on either the exif `date taken` tag or the `created date` metadata read from the files.

 ## How Do?